-Creative ideas that keep firewood handy inside.
+Creative ideas for firewood storage that keep logs handy inside.

 By extending the mantel across an opening, an accessory shelf tops the firewood niche.
 Notice the area is lined in the same material as the hearth, making it much easier to keep clean.

 An eclectic living room forgoes a shelf, filling in the area between the fireplace and wall.
 Looks like a place cats would love to nap.

 No shelves, no cubbies, no problem!
 Here is a casual storage method although walls might need repainting after the season.